 So here you are the next morning, still seated on the bed looking down at the two mystery figures by the field's edge.
 The last trail of mist dissipates behind them.
 What are they waiting for?
 Put the tie on, tighten the knot.

 Suddenly, the dream breaks over you: you and Jenny in a cold city.
 Pick up a newspaper and read in a yellow text box on Page 1 that Bob Dylan has drowned at sea.
 Reading the article aloud to her, you're startled by a frog in your throat.
 Tears blur the newsprint.
-You turn to her and see that she's speechless too.
+You turn to her and see she's speechless, too.
 You both hate celebrity worship.
 But you can't help the grief.

 "I need a drink," you say.
-Someone argues, with a flourish of South Asian rhetoric, that the headline actually said "Man Drowned at Sea," that there was no proof that it was Bob Dylan.
+Someone argues, with a flourish of South Asian rhetoric, that the headline actually said "Man Drowned at Sea," that there was no proof it was Bob Dylan.
 You object that you read it clearly.

 You feel wrung out.
 But the dream has also freed you somehow.
-It was heartfelt, as opposed to the starched obligation that dictates your movements outside this room—the need to watch your words, take notes, manage tiny grants for research on poor farmers.
+It was heartfelt, as opposed to the starched obligation dictating your movements outside this room—the need to watch your words, take notes, manage tiny grants for research on poor farmers.
 These have an important place, clearly.
 But for this one moment stay free from that, free to like what you like.
 At this moment, there's only the first daylight on the yellow bedspread, and its fringe, twirling along the floor.

 The moment passes.
 What an extravagant waste life can be!